Total Life Integration

 Our activity-specific devices enable amputees to ride a bike, go rock climbing, hit a softball, or lift weights.
 The only limit to what’s possible is the imagination.

-Amber plays tennis with her friends with the assist of her activity-specific prosthesis
+Congenital pediatric patient playing tennis with friends using her activity-specific prosthesis